tttmmmyyyy/fixlang/Document.md

 ## Recursion

-You can make recursive global function as usual.
+You can make recursive global function as in usual programming languages.

 ```
 module Main;